nanocurrency/nano-docs/docs/running-a-node/configuration.md

                     "ignore_writes_below_block_processor_max_time": "true" // Ignore any block processor writes less than block_processor_max_time
                 }
         },
-	"use_memory_pool": "true" // Improve performance by using memory pools (Note: Memory allocated will be reused but never reclaimed, if having memory issues then try turning this off)
+	"use_memory_pool": "true", // Improve performance by using memory pools (Note: Memory allocated will be reused but never reclaimed, if having memory issues then try turning this off)
-    },
+	"confirmation_history_size": "2048" // Controls confirmation history size Preservs existing behavior },
     "rpc_enable": "true", // Enable (in-process or child process) or disable RPC.
 Out of process rpc servers can still be used if launched manually.
     "rpc": {